jasononeil/perth-web-devs-meetup/README.md

 ## Running locally

 You will need PHP and Composer installed.
 We support [Devbox](https://www.jetify.com/devbox/) for local development if you want to have the correct version of PHP and Composer installed.

+## Laravel

+This project uses [Laravel](https://laravel.com).
+You can read the Laravel project readme [here](./README-laravel.md).

+It's my first time using Laravel.
+Feedback and advice welcome!